thstamod/light-react-validator/README.md

 [![NPM](https://img.shields.io/npm/v/light-react-validator.svg)](https://www.npmjs.com/package/light-react-validator) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com) ![License](https://img.shields.io/github/license/thstamod/light-react-validator) ![last-commit](https://img.shields.io/github/last-commit/thstamod/light-react-validator)

-**light-react-validator** is a validator very fast, very small, and with big flexibility!
+**light-react-validator** is a validator very fast, very small, and with extra flexibility!

 ## General Idea
 The validator follows the "prototypal inheritance" model for the configuration.
 The idea is simple: The closest to the element rules and messages override the previous.
 For example, builtin validators are overridden by user's global config validators (customValidators), which are overridden by element-specific validators.
 Same thing with error messages.
 Because **light-react-validator** hasn't any default error messages (yet), the element-specific error messages override the global config messages.
 Also **light-react-validator** re-renders only when is necessary, therefore is very fast!!